marchup-net/marchup-test/DEV_PROCESS.md

 	git commit -m "Description for the commit" git push origin new-feature-branch

-* Update the feature branch with latest devel regularly and before pull request git fetch origin git merge origin/devel
+* Update the feature branch with latest main regularly and before pull request git fetch origin git merge origin/main

-* Create PULL REQUEST in AWS Codecommit, once the Definition of Done for your changes
+* Create PULL REQUEST in github, once the Definition of Done for your changes

-** Before the first pull request
-** Install aws CLI.
-Refer to https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html ** Run “aws configure” with AWS Access Key ID and Secret Access Key given by project lead.
-Set default region to us-west-2 and default output format to json
-** aws codecommit create-pull-request --title "New Feature" --description "Adding a new feature required for FEATURE_DESCRIPTION" --targets '{"repositoryName":"marchup-test", "sourceReference":"new-feature-branch", "destinationReference":"devel"}'
-** The project lead will review and approve the code for merge into devel
+** The project lead will review and approve the code for merge into main